Statistics of Base Polytopes in F-theory: Monte Carlo approach for 3d base polytopes

 Here we take statistical data in the largest box for $n=10,20,30,50$.
 We treat this data as a single ensemble.
 We denote the set of all data with $h^{1,1}$ in the interval $\left[1000h,1000(h+1)\right)$ as $\Delta(h)$.
 The average number of instances for a fixed gauge group factor $g$ in $\Delta(h)$ can be given as \be r_g(h)=\frac{\sum_{\Delta_i\in \Delta(h)}n(\Delta_i,g)\cdot w_i}{\sum_{\Delta_i\in \Delta(h)} w_i}. \ee Here $n(\Delta_i,g)$ is the number of group factors $g$ in polytope $\Delta_i$, and $w_i$ the weight factor of $\Delta_i$.

 The different rigid gauge groups can be divided into two types. $SU(2), G_2, F_4,$ and $E_8$, are the most common gauge groups for a typical polytope.
 In Figures \ref{f:su2} to \ref{f:e8} we show the dependence of the average number of these gauge group factors for a single base.
+The data is given in 3d\_gauge+weight files on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959}.
 One can clearly see that the number of factors of these gauge groups increases similarly as $h^{1, 1}$ grows, in a logarithm-like pattern.
 Notice that the common gauge groups have different slopes.
 The typical ratio of $SU(2):G_2:F_4:E_8$ is $50\%:33\%:13\%:4\%$.
 Note that the average numbers of each gauge group factor are different for different boxes even for the same $h$ value.
 This is due to our box Monte-Carlo strategy, leading to typical bases with different shapes and gauge groups in different boxes.

 Besides the four common gauge groups, the remaining five gauge groups $SU(3)$, $SO(7)$, $SO(8)$, $E_6$ and $E_7$ are relatively rare on a base.
 We use a logarithmic diagram to show the average number of rare gauge groups for different ranges of $h^{1, 1}$.
 Generally, the average number of these gauge group factors per base is on the order of $10^0$ or less.
 Another interesting fact is that the sampling result from the largest box is qualitatively different from the smaller boxes.
 The sampled base polytopes in the largest box have much smaller numbers of rare gauge groups, and when $h^{1, 1} > 1.4\times 10^5$, we find a complete absence of these rare gauge groups in our data!
 With the results of the largest box, the rare gauge groups can be divided into two types.
 For gauge groups $G = SO(7)$ and $ E_7$, even while the average number of such gauge group factors is small and gradually falls as $h^{1, 1}$ grows, we generally see nonzero distributions in Figure~\ref{f:so7} and \ref{f:e7}.
-However, for $G=SU(3), SO(8), E_6$, the nonzero distributions are more sparse, and in most cases they would not appear in the bin of $h$; see Figure~\ref{f:su3}, \ref{f:so8} and \ref{f:e6}.
+However, for $G=SU(3), SO(8), E_6$, the nonzero distributions are more sparse, and in most cases they would not appear in the bin of $h$; see Figures~\ref{f:su3}, \ref{f:so8} and \ref{f:e6}.